pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 * 0xffffffff: The Infinite Future

 All other values are interpreted as seconds since midnight, 1st Jan 1970.
-If no Subject Validity Period packet is included, then the validity period begins at the creation date of the signature.
+If no Subject Validity Period subpacket is included, then the validity period begins at the creation date of the signature.

 The Signature Expiration Time and Key Expiration Time subpackets should both be deprecated.
 However, for a transitional period, it is RECOMMENDED to include both the old and new validity systems.